mathe1/WhatsAppOnlineTracker/README.md

 - It also plays an audio signal when the contact has seen your message (if blue checks are enabled, v1.1)
 - And now (v1.1) you can hear it when the contact writes his message.
 - plays an audio signal when phone is disconnected and log that period (v1.2)
 - Autolog the console.logs to local daily file (v1.3) - this requires a local http-server with running PHP (read details in index.php at folder "localhost").
+Updated for use with/on a webserver (v1.3.1).
 - It displays also in the right edge of the chat header some information:

 While contact is online: